Product Engineers - or how to balance speed and quality

 The article has some excellent advice for anyone who wants to become a product engineer.

-Now let’s explore that the organization can do to help people transition in becoming product engineers.
+Now let’s explore what the organization can do to help people transition in becoming product engineers.

 1. Facilitate direct communication with the end-user #